vygr/ChrysaLisp/docs/COMMS.md

 ## Task Mailbox ID's

-A `net_id` task mailbox ID consists of a combination of the local mailbox ID and the CPU `node_id`.
-The CPU `node_id` occupies the later 128 bits, the local mailbox ID occupies the first 64 bits.
+A `net_id` task mailbox ID consists of a combination of the local mailbox ID and the VP node `node_id`.
+The VP node `node_id` occupies the later 128 bits, the local mailbox ID occupies the first 64 bits.

-Message routing first of all routes messages from the source CPU node to the destination CPU node and then the local mailbox ID is validated before delivery of the message into the receivers mailbox.
+Message routing first of all routes messages from the source VP node to the destination VP node and then the local mailbox ID is validated before delivery of the message into the receivers mailbox.
 Any message with an invalid local mailbox ID is discarded as junk mail.